HolsDuckett/CV/README.md

 - Adhere to health and safety regulations
 - Working independently and managing a team of studio assistants
 - Plenty of patience and stamina in such a demanding public-facing position.
-- Oversee everything that happens before, during and after a shoot
 - Leading and assisting on photographic shoots
-- Review and understand client briefs and notes, as well as guidance provided by the creative director or line manager, and accurately follow accordingly.

 ## Education